Des gallardes History, Family Crest & Coats of Arms

 Some of the family held the position of Bishop of Condom including: Raymond de Galard (1317-1340); and Pierre de Galard (1340-1369.)

-Important Dates for the Des gallardes family
+Early History of the Des gallardes family

 This web page shows only a small excerpt of our Des gallardes research.
 Another 356 words (25 lines of text) covering the years 1062, 1235, 1238, 1248, 1302, 1304, 1311, 1317, 1340, 1369, 1683, 1783, 1811, 1825, 1868, 1873, and 1883 are included under the topic Early Des gallardes History in all our PDF Extended History products and printed products wherever possible.